3rd December 2003

 This is also an example of declarative programming (opposite to imperative programming) as it involves the definition or creation of a set of rules or conditions, but leaves the execution or implementation of those rules to another process or module.
 Thus a rule may be defined in many places but executed in only one.
 This avoids the duplication of code required to implement the rule, and allows the same rule to be executed in a consistent manner across the whole application.
 It also means that should the implementation of a rule need to be changed or enhanced then the code need only be changed in a single place.

-Primary validation is good enough to check that each field contains valid data, but what if it is necessary to check the contents of one field against another?
+Primary validation is good enough to check that each field contains valid data, but what if it is necessary to implement a business rule to check the contents of one field against another?
 For example, primary validation will ensure that fields start_date and end_date both contain valid dates, but to check that end_date is not earlier than start_date you need an additional layer of validation which I call secondary validation.
 I sometimes refer to primary validation as generic to denote the fact that it can be used by any and all tables whereas secondary (or custom) validation is specific to a single table.
 Where and how is this secondary validation specified?
-Rather than waste time trying to hold these rules outside the class and having to invent some mechanism to feed them into the object at runtime I decided to create an abstract method in the processing cycle into which any and all such custom validation could be inserted.
-In case you do not know how to implement an abstract method take a look at the internals of my getData method which contains calls to additional internal methods called pre_getData and post_getData.
+Rather than waste time trying to hold these rules outside the class and having to invent some mechanism to feed them into the object at runtime I decided to create a non-abstract method in the processing cycle into which any and all such custom validation could be inserted.
+In case you do not know how to implement a non-abstract method then take a look at the internals of my getData method which contains calls to additional internal methods called pre_getData and post_getData.
 Both of these methods are defined in the abstract class, but they are empty.
-It is therefore possible for each subclass to contain its own implementation of the abstract method.
+It is therefore possible for each subclass to contain its own implementation of these methods.
+This is an example of using the Template Method Pattern and its hook methods.

 Here, for example, is the code I would have to validate my two dates: